H\"older estimates and uniformity in arithmetic dynamics: Introduction

 Inspired by \cite[Theorem~1.8]{DKY1} and \cite[Theorem~1.9]{DKY2}, we prove the following. \begin{Theorem} For any $d_1, d_2\geq2$, there is a constant $A\geq1$ depending only on $d_1$ and $d_2$ such that for any rational maps $(f,g)\in\mathrm{Rat}_{d_1}\times\mathrm{Rat}_{d_2}(\bar{\mathbb{Q}})$, for any $0<\delta<1$, and any finite Galois invariant subset $E\subset \mathbb{A}^1(\bar{\mathbb{Q}})$,

 \end{Theorem}

 The proof of this result relies on a precise analysis of the adelically H\"older regularity properties of the invariant metric for a given rational map, as well as its dependence on the parameter.
 We then use the approximation of measures distributed on finite Galois-invariant finite sets introduced by Favre and Rivera-Letelier~\cite{FRL} as in \cite{DKY1,DKY2} to conclude by choosing an appropriate adelic radius of approximation, see Section~\ref{sec:split}.
+Shang and Yap proved a variant of Theorem~\ref{tm:split} for polynomials as Theorem 3.18 in \cite{Shang-Yap}.